vabe0003/ECE4078_Lab_2025_H2/image_to_map_generator/README.md

 From here you will install dependencies below.

-### Installation on MacOS

-To get this running on MacOS, it is assumed you have set up a virtual environment with Anaconda Navigator and installed the `requirements.txt` **in the Installation folder**, instructed in [this Installation README](../Installation/EnvironmentSetup.md).

-If you installed the lab dependencies with OrbStack on your Mac, please follow the instructions to set up a virtual environment with Anaconda Navigator.

-You just need to run `pip install pyqt5==5.15.11` within your virtual environment, and your environment should be set up and ready to use the image to map generator script.

 ### Install dependencies
 All the dependencies are specified in [requirements.txt](requirements.txt).
 You may use this command to install the required dependencies:
 ```bash